Fused K-operators and the $q$-Onsager algebra: Universal R- and K-matrices

-\end{defn} The quantum loop algebra $\Loop$ is a Hopf algebra with the coproduct as in~\eqref{affinecoprodefk}, counit in~\eqref{affine-counit} and antipode~\eqref{affine-antipode} with the substitution $K_0^\h=K_1^{-\h}$.
-Note that a presentation of $\Loop$ of Faddeev-Reshetikhin-Taktadjan type is also known~\cite{FRT87}.
-It involves Ding-Frenkel L-operators satisfying the Yang-Baxter algebra \cite{DF93}, see details in Section~\ref{sec:comod}.
-The expression of the universal R-matrix associated to quantum affine algebras is well known.
-Khoroshkin and Tolstoy first proposed the universal R-matrix associated with the quantized Kac--Moody algebras in~\cite[Thm.\,2]{Tolstoy1991} and then the arguments for its explicit form in terms of root vectors for $\Uqhat$ were provided in~\cite[eq.\,(58)]{Tolstoy1992}\footnote{ As the universal R-matrix $\mathfrak{R}$ of $\Uqhat$ has the form of a product over an \textsl{infinite} set of root vectors, and so strictly speaking $\mathfrak{R}$ is not an element of the tensor product $\Uqhat \otimes \Uqhat$ but belongs to its appropriate completion, see e.g.~\cite[Sec.\,2.5]{AV22}.
-This fact however does not affect the use of the R- or K-matrix axioms.}, see also~\cite{LS,Da98}.
+Note that a presentation of $\Loop$ of Faddeev--Reshetikhin--Taktadjan type is also known~\cite{FRT87}.
+It involves Ding--Frenkel L-operators satisfying the Yang--Baxter algebra \cite{DF93}, see details in Section~\ref{sec:comod}.

+The explicit form of the universal R-matrix associated with the quantized Kac--Moody algebras was proposed in~\cite[Theorem~2]{Tolstoy1991} and in~\cite[equation~(58)]{Tolstoy1992},\footnote{As the universal R-matrix $\mathfrak{R}$ of $\Uqhat$ has the form of a product over an \textit{infinite} set of root vectors, and so strictly speaking $\mathfrak{R}$ is not an element of the tensor product $\Uqhat \otimes \Uqhat$ but belongs to its appropriate completion, see, e.g.,~\cite[Section~2.5]{AV22}.
+This fact however does not affect the use of the R- or K-matrix axioms.} in terms of root vectors for~$\Uqhat$, see also~\cite{Da98,LS}.
 In our work, we consider the universal R-matrix $\mathfrak{R}$ associated with the Hopf algebra quotient $\Loop$ and review its explicit form in our conventions in Appendix~\ref{appC}.
 It is important to note that the coproduct convention we use is different to the one used in~\cite{Tolstoy1991}.
-The two coproducts and corresponding universal R-matrices are related via the automorphism~$\nu$ from~\eqref{autnu}:
+The two coproducts and corresponding universal R-matrices are related via the automorphism~$\nu$